lalgonzales/ai-assistance-guides/ai_assistant_guides/AI_ASSISTANT_GUIDELINES.md

 ---

-**All examples, edge cases, or extended explanations are in the subguides.
-If in doubt, consult the relevant subguide.**

----
-// ...end of content: all other details have been moved to subguides and references...
+## ⚠️ Policy: No Operational Instructions
+> This main guide (AI_ASSISTANT_GUIDELINES.md) must not contain operational instructions, workflows, or detailed examples.
+Its sole purpose is to serve as the mandatory entrypoint and reference.
+All actionable content must be placed in the appropriate subguides.

+### Validation Rule
+- Any edit to this guide must be justified in the plan and linked to a documented improvement or refactor.
+Unjustified edits should be flagged and reverted.